 Yes, most travel nurse agencies offer medical and dental benefits as well as other benefits like a 401K—some even offer to match!
 However, you cannot take off more than a certain amount of days to maintain health insurance.
 If you plan to take extended time off between assignments, getting your own health insurance might be a better idea.
 Every staffing agency is different, and travel advocates are the best resource to learn about the benefits offered and how they can affect you.

 Nurse First Travel Agency provides health, dental, and vision insurance and hopes to get 401k started very soon.

 Travel nursing is a great way to advance your career and care for different patients while earning great pay and traveling the country.
 Travel nursing could be the perfect fit if you are adaptable and enjoy learning new skills and trying new things.
-If you still have questions or are unsure, check out a few of our blogs to learn more!
+If you still have questions or are unsure, check out a few of our blogs and available travel nurse jobs learn more!